Medically Reviewed by Sam Muslin, DDS, MAGD | Last Updated on 09/22/2023

 There’s no question that the correct jaw positioning is essential to treat TMJ issues.
 In addition to providing immediate relief, jaw alignment treatment also positively impacts long-term results.
 Suppose you are experiencing any type of pain or discomfort in the jaw joint.
 In that case, it’s essential to talk to a specialist immediately for a personalized treatment plan to correct jaw position.

-Face Lift Dentistry® Is The Future of TMJ Treatment
+Face Lift Dentistry® Is The Highest Level of TMJ Treatment without Surgery

 Face Lift Dentistry® not only optimizes your smile, but it also optimizes your entire face!
 Call today and get ready to change your life.
 Face Lift Dentistry® results are Safer, More Reliable, Testable, and Far More Predictable Healthcare with enormous Cosmetic Impact.Contact Us